 Stutz Sold 35,000 Cars Until Falling to the Great Depression

-Big Bronco to Compete With Chevy's Popular Blazer In the late 1960s, Ford Motor Company was competing in the sport utility market with the first generation Bronco a small hardcore vehicle designed to go off road in a big way.
-The 1st Gen Bronco was to compete with the Jeep CJ and International Harvester Scout of its day – off-road.
+Big Bronco to Compete With Chevy's Popular Blazer In the late 1960s, Ford Motor Company was competing in the sport utility market with the first generation Bronco a hardcore vehicle designed to go off road in a big way.
 Today, these 1st Gen Broncos are coveted by off-roaders all across the nation.
 At the same time, General Motors was thumping Ford with its Chevrolet Blazer SUV.
 The Blazer was a two door derivative of the four door Chevrolet Suburban and sold in impressive numbers.
 Ford had nothing to match the Blazer, but in the early '70s began a program to develop a strong competitor to the Blazer.

 For this last Holiday Card, I included a non-holiday photo of an vehicle I worked on in my youth at Ford - the Ford Carrousel concept and asked who could identify the vehicle.
 A few who were working at Ford at the time correctly identified it, but all misspelled it.
 The prototype used an unusual spelling of Carrousel with two "Rs".
 Many though it was Hal Sperlich's MiniMax concept from the late '70s at Ford, or a prototype of an early Chrysler minivan.
 Nope.

-Over the years, however, General Motors has often tried to be a trailblazer (no pun intended) in new vehicle design and development.
+Over the years, General Motors has often tried to be a trailblazer (no pun intended) in new vehicle design and development.
 Many of these vehicles failed, but we believe GM deserves a tremendous amount of credit for trying where other companies did not have the creative thought or resources to make a "segment breaking" product.
-Here are some examples…